7-day (one week) Tuscany itinerary

 Visiting the leaning tower in Pisa, Italy, is one of the best things to do on your Tuscany itinerary © Shutterstock

-The drive from Montepulciano to Pisa takes about three hours, but you’ll want to make a few stops along the way.
+Spend your final day making your way to Pisa.
+The drive from Montepulciano takes about 3 hours, but it’s worth slowing down and making a few stops along the way.

-From Siena, continue on the SS429 through the Chianti region, and then take the FI-PI-LI highway (SGC Firenze-Pisa-Livorno) to finish your drive to Pisa.
+From Siena, take the SS429 through the Chianti region, then connect to the FI-PI-LI highway (SGC Firenze-Pisa-Livorno) for the final stretch.
+It’s about 75 miles (120 km) from Siena to Pisa.

-When you reach Pisa, head straight to the Campo dei Miracoli (Field of Miracles).
-This large green space is home to four main attractions: the Leaning Tower, the Cathedral, the Baptistery, and the Monumental Cemetery.
-The entire complex represents different stages of life: the Baptistery (birth), the Cathedral (life), the Tower (calling to prayer), and the Cemetery (death).
+Once you arrive in Pisa, head to the Campo dei Miracoli, a large green area that holds the city’s most famous landmarks.
+These include the Leaning Tower, the Cathedral, the Baptistery, and the Monumental Cemetery.
+Together, they represent a symbolic arc: the Baptistery for birth, the Cathedral for life, the Tower as a call to prayer, and the Cemetery for death.

-Galileo Galilei Airport (PSA) is conveniently located just over a kilometer from the Campo dei Miracoli.
-It's Tuscany's main international airport, and the end point of this Tuscany itinerary.
+Galileo Galilei Airport (PSA) is just under a mile (1.5 km) from the Campo dei Miracoli.
+It’s the region’s main international airport and a convenient place to wrap up your trip through Tuscany.

 View from the yard of Palazzo Pubblico in Siena © Shutterstock